Kim Kardashian Just Tweeted Something Shady About Kylie Jenner's Pregnancy

 She followed that up with, "Sips coke."

 She wasn't done there.
-This inspired her to address a few other rumors that have circulated since the news broke, including reports that Caitlyn Jenner's rep had confirmed it.
+This inspired her to address a few other rumours that have circulated since the news broke, including reports that Caitlyn Jenner's rep had confirmed it.

 "And speaking of fake stories..."
 Kim continued.
 "The media is super shady for posting fake quotes from Caitlyn when she hasn’t spoke to anyone."